UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Image Processing/README.md

 ************************************

 Conclusion:
 In the proposed work, a SIFT algorithm is implemented to detect the copy move forgery in digital images.
-Proposed algorithm is tested on various images of standard dataset. simulation results show that the forged region is detected accurately by using the SIFT algorithm.
+Proposed algorithm is tested on various images.
+And, the results show that the forged region is detected accurately by using the SIFT algorithm.

 Reference:
-Copy-Move Image Forgery Detection using Scale Invariant Feature Transform-  P. Parimala, Mrs. A. Naveena
+David G. Lowe "Distinctive Image Features from Scale-Invariant Keypoints”, International Journal of Computer Vision Copy-Move Image Forgery Detection using Scale Invariant Feature Transform-  P. Parimala, Mrs. A. Naveena
 Image used from this link - https://pixabay.com/